savq/melange-nvim/CONTRIBUTING.md

 Melange has files with color schemes for many terminal emulators.
 These are made in an ad-hoc way, defining some template-like format strings.

-If you want to add support for a terminal emulator, take a look at the existing ones in [`lua/melange/build.lua`](lua/melange/build.lua), and open a PR using the terminal emulator support template.
+If you want to add support for a terminal emulator, take a look at the existing ones in [`lua/melange/build.lua`](lua/melange/build.lua) and open a PR.

 ## Code structure